tylerpharand/CryptoTracker/README.md

 # CryptoTracker
 Cryptocurrency tracker for iOS.

-Note: App is still in progress.
+<b>Note:</b> App is still in progress.
 I will to add additional functionality for adding/tracking arbitrary coins based on identifiers.
 I'd like to generate icons for coins which do not have an image file.

 - Build with Swift.
 - Makes use of CryptoCompare API: https://www.cryptocompare.com/api/